coffeebe4code/disc/README.md

     'EAST myparam
     _ myparam 'EAST))
 ```
-This is a contrived example, at minimum it looks like it saves an unnecessary assignment if `myparam` happens to look east already, at the expense using a branch check.
+This is a contrived example, at minimum it looks like it saves an unnecessary assignment if `myparam` happens to be facing east already, at the expense using a branch check.
 The actual type of object that the enum `Direction` is, is a type that must evaluate to a different type.
 Meaning the longform value of `myparam` in the above example is.
 ```
 'Direction'EAST
 ```
 `'EAST` is also a type.
-We can use `'EAST` as a parameter to a function as well.?
+We can use `'EAST` as a parameter to a function as well.
 ```
 (@f rotate-solar-panel 'EAST 'AFTERNOON (solarPanel sunLocation) ; <--- ::todo:: should it look something like this?
     (angle solarPanel 0))